 - Students must comply with the course policies and may only work together or receive help to the extent permitted by the instructor.

 - If unsure about the limits, students must seek the instructor’s permission before working with one another.

 - Even if the instructor permits collaboration, it is never ethical to copy someone’s work or let them copy yours.

 1. Students were assigned to do a lab experiment as partners because the apparatus needs two operators.
 Partners were allowed to discuss the concepts involved in the experiment and the lab report format, but calculations and write-ups (procedures and equipment used, results, graphs, and conclusions) were to be completed by each student independently, in the student's own words.
 Two student partners discussed their analysis of the data and worked together to create a data table and graphs.
 Each then paraphrased the joint work and submitted the same table and graphs formatted with different fonts and spacing.
 Did they break the rules?

 Yes.
 Analyzing data, preparing graphs and writing the report are important parts of the learning process; each student was required to do them alone.
-Even if neither copied, and they worked together only on the graphs, they still broke the collaborated without authorization.
+Even if neither copied, and they worked together only on the graphs, they still collaborated without authorization.

 2. In a computer science class, students are allowed to discuss “general concepts,” but all computer code submitted must be “individual work.”
 Four students assume they can work in a group, since each of them writes part of the code.
 Is this unauthorized collaboration?

 Yes.
 “Individual work” means that students must work alone.
 Even if they didn’t copy, portions of the code submitted by each student were written by the other students – none of these four wrote all their own code as assigned.
 “General concepts” do not include specific solutions, answers, or code.